-According to the Panamanian Labor Code, upon termination of any employee with an open ended contract, regardless the causes; the employee is entitled to a seniority premium at the rate of one week's salary for every year of work, since they were first employed.
-Seniority premiums represent 1.92% of total salaries paid and are reported on the balance sheet under Other Accrued Liabilities.
+According to the Panamanian Labor Code, upon termination of any employee contracted for an indefinite period of time, regardless the causes; the employee is entitled to a seniority premium at the rate of one week's salary for every year of work, since they were first employed.
+Seniority premiums represent 1.92% of total salaries paid and are reported on the balance sheet under "Other Accrued Liabilities".